CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      ```
         https://admin.powerplatform.microsoft.com/environments
      ```
-2. Open the dev environment you are using for this lab.
+2. Open the dev environment named Test_odl_user<inject key="Deployment ID" enableCopy="false" /> you are using for this lab.

  3. Click **Settings**.